-Why do so many travellers to New Zealand ignore the important aspect of timing?
+Why do so many travellers to New Zealand ignore how important it is to get the timing right?
 What is best time to visit New Zealand?
-We think it should be given greater priority in any travel planning process?
-So what is the best time to visit New Zealand anyway?
-This blog is going to give you some very important seasonal information about New Zealand to help travellers make the best decision on when to visit this fabulous country!
+I believe this questions should be given greater priority, even before you begin your travel planning.
+So, what is the best time to visit New Zealand anyway?
+This blog is going to give you some very important seasonal information on New Zealand to help you, the traveller, to decide what is the best time to visit New Zealand!

 North & South Island Weather

 What a lot of travellers don’t know that the northern top of the North Island has subtropical weather during the summer season.
 Therefore the winter in the north is considered to be quite mild.
 In fact, that is why the North Island is often referred to as “the winterless North”.
 Temperatures in New Zealand tend to decrease the further you travel south.
 Bearing in mind that the South Island has inland alpine areas, it can be as cold as -10°C (14°F).
 But the good news, is that most of New Zealand lies close to the coast, making the temperatures milder – much like the USA or Canada.

 The months of January through to March, are considered the warmest times.
 July is the coldest month.
 But on the other hand, if you travel New Zealand between May and June – the Autumn months – it is absolute magic!